stefanspringer1/XercesSwift/README.md

 # The errors

-See the example project [XercesSwiftExample](https://github.com/stefanspringer1/XercesSwiftExample), where this package is included, for the error messages that arise when trying to use this package: the library is actually not available.
+See the example project [XercesSwiftExample](https://github.com/stefanspringer1/XercesSwiftExample), where this package is included, for the error messages that arise when trying to use this package: the content of the library is actually not available.

 Of course, any help is welcome!